-Each year choir members select one or more charities to benefit from funds raised at our charity concerts.
-Over the past 6 years we have raised over £13,000 and benefited 9 local charities.
+Each year choir members select one or more charities to benefit from funds raised at our concerts.

-Our Chosen Charity for 2018 was the Helping Hands Community Project.
+In 2018 the choir raised funds for the Helping Hands Community Project.

 The funds raised from our concerts in 2017 supported 2nd Warwick Sea Scouts and Bloodwise.

 On Saturday evening the 15th July at St Paul’s Church, Friars St, Warwick, Village Voices presented Summer at St. Paul’s; a programme of varied choral music spanning the last 400 years and across the globe.

 The choir was delighted to welcome Edward Button from the King’s Singers, who sang Eternal Source of Light Divine, accompanied by David Pugh on trumpet.

 Other soloists included the very talented young flautist, Sophie Robertson, plus choir members Linda Hemming and Viv Hadley accompanied on piano by Julie Edwards.
 Also Julia Lea accompanying herself on guitar.

 Very many thanks to Kieron Howe, the choir’s musical director, and pianist Helen Pugh, who accompanied the choir, for making the evening so joyful and successful.

 Over £1,000 was raised for the choir’s chosen charity for 2023, Rufus’ Friends’ Fund.

 Below is a selection of recordings from the concert: